If you are intending to travel in Australia on a budget, this post is for you.

 We highly recommend against getting the bus from Sydney to Perth.
 It’s a long journey with nothing much in between.
 We met someone who did it and then tried to tell us Australia was really boring.
 Go figure!

-Getting around by Train in Australia
+How to Get Around by Train in Australia

-Long distance train travel can be expensive but you can find rail passes covering the train network across Australia that give you great savings.
+Long distance train travel can be expensive, but you can find rail passes covering the train network across Australia that give you great savings.
 Rail Passes start at $298.

 Some great rail journeys in Australia are the Ghan travelling from Adelaide to Darwin, and the Indian Pacific travelling from Sydney to Perth.
+These are more tourist attractions that a form of transport, and so tickets are very expensive.

 If you can time your visit right by staying mid-week, you can really save on accommodation in Australia.
 Especially avoid the big cities over a weekend if possible.